 One specific example that provides insight into the production of a properly equipped inside sales team is how we are able to provide a client with 30 percent year-over-year revenue growth for the last five years.
 In addition, the team has allowed the client to realize a return on investment exceeding 150 percent over the past 10 years.

-Inside sales teams are typically established to address one of the following concerns: gaining new customers, launching new products, growing market share, optimizing sales expense, or maximizing a mature product.
+Inside sales teams are typically established to address one of the following concerns: gaining new customers, launching new products, growing market share, optimizing sales expenses, or maximizing a mature products.
 With each, there’s a specific strategy developed to ensure favorable results are defined, executed, and delivered.
-While the teams are tasked with specific sales initiatives and success is well defined, there have been a few unforeseen benefits that have come into focus, as well.
+While the teams are tasked with specific sales initiatives and success is well-defined, there have been a few unforeseen benefits that have come into focus, as well.
 One specific and often overlooked benefit is a reduction in vacancy rate and lost revenue.
 This is addressed when there is an investment in the professional development of sales associates, otherwise known as developing your “bench.”

 A strong bench team allows an organization to reduce the average 40-day backfill timeline and return to a steady state much quicker.
 Have you considered how much revenue is lost with an unfilled position?
 Below is a quick equation to determine your tolerance for an open sales position.